zeyadkhaled/openversion/README.md

       at the least, are going to include a name, a time stamp and a field to represent some value.

-    - Most all metrics will enable you to tell if a resource is alive or dead, but if the target is valuable enough you’ll want to be able to ascertain what is actually wrong with the system or going wrong.
+    - Most metrics will enable you to tell if a resource is alive or dead, but if the target is valuable enough you’ll want to be able to ascertain what is actually wrong with the system or going wrong.